 Today we’re going to take a look at an oat allergy (avena sativa).
-We’ll look at what it means, where oats are found in food and non-food items, along with other information related to managing an oat allergy.
+We’ll take a deep dive into what it means to live with an oat allergy, foods to avoid with an oat allergy, hidden sources of oats, other information related to managing an oat allergy.

 If you need oat free recipes, check out the Advanced Recipe Search on RAISE where you can choose the Oat Free filter and select from over 100 additional free-from filters to customize the results.